-Sri Ramanuja Acharya lived from 1017–1137 AD.
-He was deeply moved by the Bhakti (devotion) of the Alvar poet saints and strongly disagreed with the impersonal notion of God that was popular during His early studies.
-Later on, after successfully debating His challenges, He formalised the Sri Sampradaya based on the idea of devotion to a personal God in the form of Sriman Narayanaya.
+Sri Ramanujacharya lived from 1017–1137 AD.
+He was deeply moved by the bhakti (devotion) of the Alvar poet saints and strongly disagreed with the impersonal notion of God that was popular during His early studies.
+Later on, after successfully debating His challengers, He formalised the Sri Sampradaya based on the idea of devotion to a personal God in the form of Sriman Narayana.
 The Sri Sampradaya is the oldest and largest Vaishnava lineage.

 The Grace of Om Namo Narayanaya

 Om Namo Narayanaya is the main mantra of Sri Vaishnavism and Bhakti Marga.
-This once secret mantra was originally made available to the world through the Grace of Ramanuja Acharya.
+This once-secret mantra was originally made available to the world through the Grace of Ramanujacharya.

 Paramahamsa Vishwananda offers initiation into this mantra through the Bhakti Marga Spiritual Order and Atma Kriya Yoga.
 Initiation gives the Grace to attain God-realisation when the mantra is lovingly practised with bhakti.
 He also shares this mantra through a free practice called Project Mantra.